The best TED Talks are Miracle Grow for the body, mind and soul!

 Oh did this ever touch a nerve in me the first time I listened!

 I understand shame and feeling inferior.
-My solution?

 To act confident and to accomplish great things!